paprika2227/Nexus/PRIVACY_POLICY.md

 - Use data for bot functionality and security features
 - Store data securely on our servers

-## Threat Intelligence Network
+## Threat Intelligence Network (Cross-Server Data Sharing)

-Our Threat Intelligence Network is a security feature that allows servers to share threat information to protect against malicious users.
+**IMPORTANT:** Our Threat Intelligence Network is a security feature that **automatically shares threat data across ALL servers using Nexus Bot**.
+By using Nexus Bot, server owners consent to participating in this network.

-### What Data is Shared:
+### What Data is Shared Across Servers:

 - **User IDs (Discord snowflakes)** - To identify users who have been reported as threats
 - **Threat type** - The category of threat (raid, spam, harassment, etc.)
 - **Threat severity** - Risk score and severity level
 - **Source guild ID** - The server that reported the threat (for verification purposes)
 - **Threat metadata** - Contextual information about the threat
+- **Cross-server attack patterns** - Coordinated attack detection across multiple servers

 ### What is NOT Shared: